bailey-lab/count_undetermined_sample_barcodes/README.md

 ## Usage:
- - Download the contents of this git repo to a folder on your machine and cd into that folder (so that "ls" shows setup_run.smk and finish_run.smk).
+ - Download the contents of this git repo to a folder on your machine and cd into that folder (so that "ls" shows count_undetermined_barcodes.smk).
  - Open the count_undetermined_barcodes.yaml file and fill in the variables using instructions from the comments
  - Activate snakemake with: